 COVID-19 SAFETY PROTOCOL

-• Shoppers, Vendors, Staff and Volunteers are required to wear masks at the market and practice social distancing, staying 6 from one another.
+- Masks are required to be worn at all times by shoppers, vendors and staff.
+Everyone must practice social distancing, staying 6 feet from one another.

-• All Vendors and KFM Staff need to be sanitizing their stands regularly: wiping down tables, terminals, cash boxes, etc. and sanitizing their hands between customers.
-Contact KFM Staff if you are in need of hand sanitizer.
+- All Vendors and KFM Staff need to be sanitizing their stands regularly: wiping down tables, terminals, cash boxes, etc. and sanitizing their hands between customers.

-• Only Vendors and their staff may handle products.
-Customers must not enter stalls, self serve, nor touch any produce or products until after they have purchased.
+- Only Vendors and their staff may handle products.
+Customers must not enter behind tables, self serve, nor touch any produce or products until after they have purchased.

-• Vendors are encouraged to offer pre-orders with pre-pay online or by phone for quick pick up on market day.
-Market will provide info via website and social media.
+- Vendors are encouraged to offer pre-orders with pre-pay online or by phone for quick pick up on market day.
+Market will promote info via website and social media.

-• The market will provide hand sanitizer at the KFM Booth in center of market.
+- The market will provide hand sanitizer at the KFM table.

 Rules and Regulations